Pleio/backup/README.md

 Backup
 ======
 This ELGG plugin provides backup and restore functionality for deleted objects and annotations.
-It backups deleted entities in serialized form in a seperate table.
+It backups deleted entities in serialized form into a seperate table.

 ## Features
 * backup and restore deleted objects and annotations